If you live in Dubai, finding a Friday Khutbah in English can be challenging. Even when I asked long-time residents, many didn’t know where to go!

 The area is also very nice, close to the water.
 So is a lovely area to enjoy the rest of your Friday if you don’t have to get back to work.

-Listen to Today’s Juma Khutba UAE in English Online
+Read or listen to today’s Juma Khutba UAE in English Online

 Friday Khutba Commonly Asked Questions